piskvorky/gensim/docs/_sources/tut2.txt

 Adding new :abbr:`VSM (Vector Space Model)` transformations (such as different weighting schemes) is rather trivial;
 see the :doc:`API reference <apiref>` or directly the Python code for more info and examples.

-It is probably worth repeating that these are all unique, **incremental** implementations, which do not require the whole training corpus to be present in main memory at once.
+It is worth repeating that these are all unique, **incremental** implementations, which do not require the whole training corpus to be present in main memory at once.
 With memory taken care of, we are now investigating available lightweight Python frameworks for distributed computing, to improve CPU efficiency, too.